Joe Josephson (Board President)

-Hilary first visited Hyalite Canyon while working on a Gallatin National Forest trail crew one summer during college but winter is her favorite season in the canyon.
-An avid ice climber, Hilary moved to Bozeman in part because of the world-class ice climbing in Hyalite.
+Hilary first visited Hyalite Canyon while working on a Gallatin National Forest trail crew the summer following her freshman year of college but winter is her favorite season in the canyon.
+An avid ice climber, Hilary moved to Bozeman in part because of the world-class ice climbing in Hyalite and has since discovered that it's also a wonderful place to ski.
 Hilary works as the recreation planning and policy manager for Winter Wildlands Alliance.
 She holds a M.S. degree in Wildlife Biology from the University of Montana and a B.A. in Biology and Environmental Studies from Middlebury College.

 Teresa Larson (Vice President)

 A native of Utah, Teresa studied geology at MSU in the early 1980s with the legendary Dr. John Montagne.
 She and her husband Robb (a Bozeman native) have two adult sons who grew up skiing at Bridger, backpacking, and floating rivers.
 She has been the Outdoor Programs & Outreach Coordinator at the Bozeman REI store since the store opened in 2010 and also owns a business called Snowcrest Environmental specializing in environmental assessments.
 Teresa has lived near the mouth of Hyalite Canyon since 2000 and has spent countless hours hiking, skiing, backpacking, trail running, and fishing in this special place.
 She previously served on the board of directors at Bridger Bowl and the MT Raptor Conservation Center.